 4. Mountain Quail

-One of the less common breeds of quail, the mountain quail is the largest quail native to the United States.
-Reaching maturity takes a little longer than other quail breeds, usually six months, where they will weigh around nine ounces.
+One of the less common breeds of quail, the Mountain quail is the largest quail native to the United States.
+Reaching maturity takes a little longer than other quail breeds, usually six months, when they will weigh around nine ounces.

-Although mountain quail take a bit more of a skilled and patient hand at raising, the high-yield of meat makes these quail ideal to raise for meat.
-However, if you’ve never raised micro livestock before, you may want to start with an easier breed of quail.
+Although Mountain quail take a bit more of a skilled and patient hand at raising, the high yield of meat makes these quail ideal to raise for meat.
+However, if you’ve never raised micro livestock before, you may want to start with an easier quail breed.

 5. Blue-Scale Quail

-Native to some central states and central Mexico, the blue-scale quail prefer to nest on sandy soil and run, rather than fly away from danger.
-They look very exotic, and have blueish colored feathers.
+Native to some central states and central Mexico, the Blue-Scale quail prefer to nest on sandy soil and run rather than fly away from danger.
+They look very exotic and have bluish-colored feathers.

-If you want to start raising quails for eggs, don’t choose the blue-scale breed.
-These birds only lay from April - September and with much less frequency than other quail breeds.
+If you want to start raising quails for eggs, don’t choose the Blue-Scale breed.
+These birds only lay from April to September and with much less frequency than other quail breeds.